 To eliminate Smart Sys Care potentially unwanted application our malware researchers recommend scanning your computer with Spyhunter.

-To sum up, we do not recommend to use programs like Smart Sys Care (or PC Booster Pro, Advance PC Solutions, Adroit System Care and many other PUAs).
-There are many cases where these programs are designed to trick people to paying money for their full versions.
-Once purchased, they do not fix any issues, at least not the real ones.
-Besides, it is never a good idea to use programs that people often download and install unintentionally.
+Do not use programs such as Smart Sys Care (including PC Booster Pro, Advance PC Solutions, Adroit System Care, and many other PUAs).
+In many cases, these programs trick people into paying money for full versions.
+Once purchased, they do not fix any genuine issues.
+Never use programs that are downloaded or installed unintentionally.

 How did potentially unwanted applications install on my computer?

-It is known that there is a website which can be used to download the Smart Sys Care tool.
-Nevertheless, developers proliferate this deceptive app using intrusive advertisements and a deceptive marketing method called "bundling" too.
-Intrusive advertisements redirect users to a variety of potentially malicious websites and/or execute scripts that stealthily download and install unwanted apps.
-"Bundling" is a method that developers use to trick users into downloading and installing third party programs together with regular software.
-Developers hide "bundled" applications in "Custom", "Advanced" (or other) settings of the download or installation setups.
-There are many poeple who carelessly download and install various programs without checking any of the aforementioned settings.
-By doing so they often unintentionally allow for PUAs to be downloaded and installed too.
+There is a website that can be used to download the Smart Sys Care tool, however, developers proliferate this app using intrusive advertisements and a deceptive marketing method called "bundling".
+Intrusive advertisements redirect to potentially malicious websites and execute scripts that stealthily download and install unwanted apps.
+"Bundling" is used by developers to trick users into downloading and installing third party programs with regular software.
+Developers hide "bundled" applications in "Custom", "Advanced" (or other) settings of the download or installation set-ups.
+Many people download and install programs without checking the settings.
+In doing so, they unintentionally allow PUAs to be downloaded and installed.

 How to avoid installation of potentially unwanted applications?

-We recommend you to download and install various software with caution, especially if that software is free or/and downloaded from some questionable source.
-Never forget to check "Advanced", "Custom" and other similar options of any download or installation setup.
-If a setup contains offers to download or install some unwanted application, it should be dismissed before completing the setup.
-Furthermore, we recommend to avoid downloading software from unofficial pages, through channels such as torrent clients, eMule and other Peer-to-Peer networks, third party downloaders, etc. The safest way to download files and programs is to use official pages and direct download links for that.
-It is not recommended to click intrusive ads as well, they lead to potentially malicious sites or unwanted downloads, installations.
-If you encounter annoying ads or redirects to shady pages, then check what are the installed add-ons, extensions or plug-ins on a web browser and remove unknown, unwanted or suspicious entries as soon as possible.
-Apply this to programs of this type that are installed installed on the operating system too.
+Download and install software with caution, especially if it is free.
+Do not downloaded from dubious sources.
+Check "Advanced", "Custom" and other similar options of download or installation setups.
+If a setup contains offers to download or install an unwanted application, dismissed them before completing the setup.
+Avoid downloading software from unofficial web pages, through channels such as torrent clients, eMule and other Peer-to-Peer networks, third party downloaders, etc. The safest way to download files and programs is using official sites and direct download links.
+Do not click intrusive ads, since they can lead to potentially malicious sites or unwanted downloads/installations.
+If you encounter annoying ads or redirects to dubious sites, check installed add-ons, extensions, and plug-ins on the browser and remove unknown, unwanted or suspicious entries immediately.
+Also apply this to programs of this type installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.